edsu/inkdroid.org/ehs/ehs.md

 ## Selected Publications

 * [Appraisal Talk in Web Archives].
-Arcivaria.
+Archivaria.
 May, 2020.
 * [Archival Circulation on the Web: The Vine-Tweets Dataset].
 Cultural Analytics.
 June, 2019.
 * [Algorithms and Agenda-Setting in Wikileaks' #PodestaEmails Release].
 Information, Communication & Society.
 2019